-Otters communicate with chirping, squealing, snorting, blowing, whistling, and screaming noises.
+Otters communicate by chirping, squealing, snorting, blowing, whistling, and screaming.
 Otters make noise when stressed, threatened, agitated, or playing.
 Otters also communicate with smell and body language.

 There is a more detailed description of North American River Otter vocalizations below.

 Otters can and do use vocalizations to communicate; this is more common in family groups and in groups of males (which can reach above ten animals).

 There are a few different kinds of vocalizations that North American River Otters can make.
 A study detailed the types of vocalizations of two otter pairs in captivity.

 The study found that the most common call type was a ‘chirp,’ described as a “short high pitch” call, and are agitation calls, most often used when the otter is stationary or investigating.

 Check out this video to hear different otter sounds.

 Another noise in the study is ‘chatterchirps,’ a series of chirps in quick succession.
 These vocalizations are linked to high agitation states and often during physical altercations.